My Little Pony: Friendship Is Magic: Fandom

 Despite Hasbro's target demographic of young girls and their parents, My Little Pony: Friendship Is Magic became a cultural and Internet phenomenon with male fans between the ages of 13 and 35 during the 2010s.
 The Internet response has been traced to cartoon and animation fans on 4chan responding to Amidi's essay on the show and current animation trends.
 As a result of the 4chan discussion, interest in the show spread throughout the Internet and inspired a fan base, creative works, fan sites, and fan conventions.
 Male fans adopted the name "brony" (a portmanteau of "bro" and "pony") to describe themselves.
 The term "pegasister" (a portmanteau of "pegasus" and "sister") was later adopted to refer to older female fans of the show.
 The older fan base surprised Hasbro and staff members involved with the series, who appreciated the fandom by adding acknowledgements to fans in the show and toys.
 Bronies were a meme early in the series, but their relative Internet popularity has gradually decreased over the years.

-Despite the original television series ending in 2019, the fandom continues to flourish as of 2025, with the fandom continually hosting brony conventions around the world, creating fan music, writing fan fiction, and producing fan art.
+After the original television series ended in 2019, fans continued to host brony conventions around the world, create fan music, write fan fiction, and produce fan art.